ljhearne/LST-preprocessed/README.md

 # LST-preprocessed
-Code for the preprocessing and QC of the LST7T dataset
+Code for the preprocessing and QC of the LST7T dataset.

+The data can be found at QIMR: *TBA*

 ## Preprocessing
 Fmriprep was run on the LST BIDS data.
 Due to the nature of the 7T, in particular the MP2RAGE structural scans we used a no freesurfer based pipeline.
 In addition no fieldmaps were collected and SBREF files could not be used.
 Generating EPI-based fieldmaps or incorporating the SBREF files results in major errors in the preprocessed images.
 With a lot of trial and error we found that a basic "volumetric" approach produces the best images with fewer errors.